Why Are People Filing Juul Lawsuits?

-JUUL accounts for roughly seven in every 10 e-cigarettes sold in the United States.
-The device resembles a USB stick and uses pods of e-liquid to create an inhalable vapor.
+Juul lawsuits claim the pods “deliver more highly addictive nicotine into the bloodstream at a faster rate than cigarettes.”
+Juul accounts for roughly seven in every 10 e-cigarettes sold in the United States.
 Its manufacturer says each pod contains about the same amount of nicotine as a pack of 20 tobacco cigarettes.
-At least one lawsuit claims the pods “deliver more highly addictive nicotine into the bloodstream at a faster rate than cigarettes.”

-In addition to lawsuits filed by individuals, several states filed lawsuits against JUUL Labs for business practices that contributed to a youth vaping epidemic.
-In June 2021, the company agreed to pay $40 million to North Carolina in the first of state settlements.
-At least nine other states have filed lawsuits and 39 other states are investigating the company, according to CNBC.
+In addition to lawsuits filed by individuals, several states filed lawsuits against Juul Labs for business practices that contributed to a youth vaping epidemic.
+In June 2021, the company agreed to pay $40 million to North Carolina in the first of the state settlements.

 The lawsuits also claim that the e-cigarette’s maker engaged in deceptive marketing that hid information about nicotine content and targeted teens through social networks.
 Some cite a specific need for expensive addiction treatment because of the e-cigarettes.